-Only specific and directly attributable costs are capitalised in line with the Statement of Recommended Practice.
+Only specific and directly attributable costs are capitalised in line with the Statement of Recommended Practice

 Interest on loans financing new development is capitalised up to the date of practical completion if it represents either:

-- Interest on borrowings specifically financing the programme after deduction of interest on Social Housing Grant (SHG) in advance or - Interest on borrowings of the company as a whole after deduction of interest on SHG in advance to the extent that they can be deemed to be financing the development programme.
+• Interest on borrowings specifically financing the programme after deduction of interest on Social Housing Grant (SHG) in advance or s.
+Properties for sale t.
+Debtors

+• Interest on borrowings of the company as a whole after deduction of interest on SHG in advance to the extent that they can be deemed to be financing the development programme.